Cadillacs and Dinosaurs (TV series): Episodes

+Production

+The cost per episode for Cadillacs and Dinosaurs was $430,000 with each episode containing 20,000 more animation cels than comparable cartoons on the air at the time.
+According to Xenozoic Tales creator, writer, and artist Mark Schultz attempts had been made to adapt Xenozoic Tales for several years before Schultz and publisher Denis Kitchen signed a deal with Galaxie Entertainment to adapt the series to other media.
+Galaxie took the property to various animation companies with Nelvana showing the greatest understanding and developed the project there with executive producer Steven E. de Souza writing both the series bible and pilot episode to show to CBS who approved the pitch.
+Kitchen and Schultz were very involved with Nelvana in developing the series, and while Schultz did have creative veto power he rarely used it as he trusted the Nelvana staff and his only adamant point was in the designs of the dinosaurs as he wanted to avoid the older "tail dragging" designs and instead present them as much more horizontal.

 Release

 Broadcast

+The series was broadcast in the United States on CBS from September 18, 1993 through March 11, 1994.
+The series was rebroadcast on the USA Network as part of USA Cartoon Express for the 1994-95 television season.
+In February 1994, the series' renewal status was described as "up in the air" as the series had dealt with preemption due to CBS' coverage of the 1994 Winter Olympics.
+Executive producer Sasha Harari criticized CBS' handling of the show saying that network management was more focused on their prime time programming and didn't support their children's division the way Fox or ABC did with their own children's programming.
+When the series was picked up by the USA Network, the network was reportedly interested in a possible second season.

 In Canada, the show premiered on October 2, 1993, on YTV.

 The show aired in the Republic of Ireland on RTÉ Two from 29 August 1995 to 1996.
 In addition, the series has aired for many years on HBO Family in Latin America, where the episodes can be viewed dubbed in Spanish or in their original English.
 In 2002, the series has Spanish-dubbed aired on Telefutura, as part of Toonturama block until 2003.

 Home media

 Select episodes were released on VHS in the 1990s by Sony Wonder.
 Only the first two episodes of the show are available in the United States through the video retailer Amazon Video, and in Canada it was available through the streaming video service Shomi until the service was cancelled.
 In 2015, the entire series was made available for free viewing through the Nelvana Retro channel on YouTube, renamed YTV Direct in 2016.
 YTV Direct was renamed to Keep It Weird in 2018 and no longer features the show.
 In 2019, Retro Rerun uploaded all of the episodes on their YouTube channel.